Immigration and Social Security Co-ordination (EU Withdrawal) Act 2020

 Groups Affected

-• The UK Government: Responsible for conducting the review, producing reports and implementing policy changes arising from the review.
+- UK Government: Responsible for conducting the review, publishing a report, and potentially implementing new legal routes.

 Powered by nyModel